Steve Berrodin scores 3 to help Middle remain undefeated: Roundup

 Jack Cavenas made 17 saves for the Crusaders (0-8).
 The Panthers are ranked No.5 in The Press Elite 11.

 No. 11 Egg Harbor Twp.
-4, Atlantic Tech 1: Nathan Biersbach scored two goals for the 11-3 Eagles.
+4, ACIT 1: Nathan Biersbach scored two goals for the 11-3 Eagles.
 Gilmer Mendoza and Matthew Sanchez each scored one.
 Joseph Martin, Ryan Evenson and Julianny Bados each had an assist, and Brett Barnes made two saves.

 People are also reading…